What should I be doing to keep my email secure?

 — Mary Jane Power

-A. The major free email service providers — including Google Gmail and Microsoft Outlook.com — are actually relatively secure.
+A: The major free email service providers — including Google Gmail and Microsoft Outlook.com — are actually relatively secure.
 I say relatively because while they offer a good deal of protection against outsiders trying to hack your account, some email service providers, including Google, have been criticized for mining account holders’ email for information.
 Google has said it is no longer doing this.
 You can believe that … or not.

 But the most important steps to securing your email are ones you can take yourself.